atbcb/ICTTestingBaseline/docs/02FocusVisible.md

 ### Tests Instructions
 1. Use the keyboard to navigate through each interface component.
-2. Check that a visible indication of focus is provided when focus is on the interface component.
+2. Check that a visible indication of focus is provided when focus is on the interface component.[SC 2.4.7]

 ### Test Results
 -   If any of the above checks fail, then Baseline Requirement 2 fails.